-In the hospitality industry, good service goes way beyond “the customer is always right.”
+In travel, good service goes way beyond “the customer is always right.”
 Everything should be easy for the guest, whether it’s checking in, checking out, or calling a ride-share service.
 The more and more technologies can interconnect with each other and automate tasks, the better the hospitality industry will become at driving great guest experiences.

 As technologies automate manual tasks on the backend, hospitality jobs will shift (not disappear) so that employees can spend more time interacting with guests and making sure they’re happy.
 Meanwhile, guests will be provided with more seamless options like mobile check-in apps, in-room syncing with personal devices, and keyless entry via mobile device.

 Cloudbeds found that hospitality employees spend about 4 hours a day on repetitive tasks like payment processing and room assignments– things that could be fully automated with technology.
 In 2019, Cloudbeds believes there will be a massive progression for better automation inside applications to remove steps so people can focus on guest experiences.

 Health, wellness, and sustainability continue to impact all businesses.
 However, the implementation of these concepts is going beyond past hospitality industry trends of simply adding healthy food, gym facilities or a spa center to a property.
 Now health, wellness, and sustainability efforts are being incorporated into properties’ ambiance design, transforming common spaces with tranquility-inducing inclusions like air purifiers, therapeutic lighting, and meditation spaces.